Atomic absorbtion: Mecury and Asenic

 Hydride generation sampling systems are similar to cold vapor mercury systems, except that the hydrides generated must be

 heated in air/acetylene flame or electrically to create atoms in the free state.
-Samples are reacted in an external system with

 an AA spectrometer.